tytydraco/yessleep/out/Broken_by_the_night.md

 On another earth, one where I didn’t take the orange pill, we’re still in drømland, sammen, [liebesträum](https://youtu.be/FZ651tNXp0Y).

 But here in this parallel universe, the upside-down — all is gone.
-Even the ghost and me.
+Even I’m a ghost now too.

-There is an uncanny trait of sleeping pills called kindling, which makes it harder to withdraw the second time.
-Love is one of those drugs too.
+There is a mysterious trait of sleeping pills called kindling, which makes it harder to withdraw from the same drug a second time.
+Love is that way.

+I can’t go through withdrawal again.

 Coming up on the anniversary of the first night that started all the sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sover, my world in motion, a new moon rising, criss-crossing shimmering sea-waves, embarking on what I thought was becoming — like a lightening strike — the brightest chapter of my life.
 I’d always heard, “From the brightest day, comes the darkest night.”